mixspa/mixspa-event/README.md

 # Mixspa Events
-This is events for mixspa
+This is a simple pubsub for mixspa with window custom event.
+This library only can be used in browser.

 ## Current Status: